Team-Nebula-blockgames/Project-2/README.md

-# Advanced Sample Hardhat Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
-It also comes with a variety of other tools, preconfigured to work with the project code.
+# UpBox
+This is a decentralized library where users can upload files and retrieve files, share files with other users , using their wallet address.

+The supported File types are:
+- Articles
+- Books

+Default permission for uploading file is public

+# Contribution Guide

-N/B: When adding new contracts contract name and contract file name should be same.
+- When adding new contracts contract name and contract file name should be same.
+- All functions should have explicit comment (and test)
+-

-# Client folder
+# Folder Structure

+The Project is divided into two part, The Client (frontend) and the Smart Contracts.

 The client folder is the folder for the react frontend app calling the contracts.
 The client/contracts directory contains the compiled contracts for the react front end application.

+Editing the clients folder
 # Steps
 - Create a .env file with the following variables

 1. CONTRACT_NAMES = names of the contract that should be copied to the react app directory seperated by commas.